Here's how to get rid of ants and keep them out of your kitchen and home for good

 Discover more how-to guides in our care and cleaning section

-It’s not surprising ants head straight for the kitchen with all that tempting food about.
+It’s not surprising ants usually head straight for the kitchen with all that tempting food about.
 An ant scout will leave the nest to look for food, laying a trail of pheromones as it goes.
 If it finds food it will follow the trail back to the nest and leave more pheromones, creating a stronger trail which the other ants in the colony will follow.
-It won’t be long until an army of ants is parading across the kitchen worktop towards that heavenly sugar spillage or enticing pile of dirty dishes.
+If there’s been a sugar spillage or you’ve left out a pile of dirty dishes it won’t be long until an army of ants is parading across the kitchen worktop.

 1. Clear away food